-Investing in our securities involves a high degree of risk.
 Below is a summary of material factors that make an investment in our securities speculative or risky.
 Importantly, this summary does not address all of the risks that we face.
-Additional discussion of the risks summarized in this risk factor summary, as well as other risks that we face, can be found under the heading "Risk Factors" below in this Quarterly Report on Form 10-Q.
+Additional discussion of the risks summarized in this risk factor summary, as well as other risks that we face, can be found below.